How to Increase Youth Sports Participation in Your Community

 - Social Media: Every youth sports league should have a Facebook page.
 Although you’ll have the most posting activity during the season, appoint a volunteer to share posts year-round.
 Sharing motivational saying, tip, or fun fact about your sport once a week can help people keep your league in mind even during the offseason.

-Stay Focused on How to Grow Youth Sports Participation
+Stay Focused on the Long Term to Grow Your Sports Program

 Your league doesn’t have to succumb to the downward trend in youth sports enrollment.
 Our five tips can help you increase the percent of children playing sports in your local area.